 What the relationship is between HHB and the Government of Nova Scotia?

 The Halifax-Dartmouth Bridge Commission was formed in 1950 by the Nova Scotia government to construct, operate and maintain structures that span the Halifax harbour or the Northwest Arm.
-We report to the Minister of Transportation and Active Transit.
+We report to the Minister of Public Works.